 Frogs and Toads of Vermont

-Spring Peeper (Pseudacris crucifer) is the smaller tree frog in Vermont.
+Spring Peeper (Pseudacris crucifer) is a small tree frog from Vermont.
 They have a distinct X on their back.

 The Green Frog and American Bullfrog looks the same but the Bullfrog can grow larger and they lack a dorsal ridge down their back.

-Mink Frog (Lithobates septentrionalis) has a marbled look on their back while no other frog in Vermont has that look.
+The Mink Frog (Rana septentrionalis) has a marbled look on their back while no other frog in Vermont has that look.

-Wood Frog (Lithobates sylvaticus) has a noticeable raccoon mask on their face that gives them a distinct look.
+Wood Frog (Rana sylvatica) has a noticeable raccoon mask on their face that gives them a distinct look.